Cold Spring Water

 Regarding bedding: every primary bed has a feather down comforter, and all rooms have non-down pillows.
 Secondary beds have blankets.
 Guests with down allergies can request non-down bedding for their room, but the request must be made a minimum of 24-hours before your arrival.

 Note all allergies of those in your traveling party in the “Special Requests” field during the online reservation process, especially food related.
 If you have any concerns, please contact us.
 For those with severe or life threatening allergies, please understand we cannot guarantee your safety.

 Expectations are outlined to eliminate or reduce confusion and increase personal responsibility.
 To achieve the goal of viral and bacterial mitigation, proper handwashing is key.
 Secondary, is the use of hand sanitizers but the much-overlooked activation time for those to work needs to occur.
-Please bring, and carry with you, personal hand sanitizer (with 60% alcohol, minimum) to be used during your time at our hotel and while enjoying Windham, NY.
-After properly applying hand sanitizer, do not touch anything for at least three minutes.
+You are welcome to bring, and carry with you, personal hand sanitizer (with 60% alcohol, minimum) to be used during your time at our hotel and while enjoying Windham, NY.
+Remember that after properly applying hand sanitizer you should not touch anything for at least three minutes.